 Charger

-Chargers are Acquisition machines similar in behaviour to Striders; they can be found in herds accompanied by Watchers or Longlegs, and they may run at the sight of an enemy, but will do so less often than Broadheads and Striders.
+Chargers are acquisition machines similar in behaviour to Striders; they can be found in herds accompanied by Watchers or Longlegs, and they may run at the sight of an enemy, but will do so less often than Broadheads and Striders.
 When attacking, they charge at and kick enemies.

 Glinthawk

-Glinthawks are vulture-like Acquisition machines that cut and process parts and resources from wrecked and destroyed machines.
+Glinthawks are vulture-like acquisition machines that cut and process parts and resources from wrecked and destroyed machines.
 These machines can usually be found in groups perching or flying, and attack from the air by shooting freeze projectiles or swooping down and attacking with their claws.

 Tallneck

-Tallnecks are Communication class machines that are non-hostile and were designed to enable long-range communication.
+Tallnecks are communication class machines that are non-hostile and were designed to enable long-range communication.
 Similar in appearance to giraffes, Tallnecks are solitary machines that walk in circular paths.
 Aloy is able to climb these machines and override them atop their disc-like heads to unlock sections of the game’s map.

 Longleg